yup, still wearing a mask.

 • someone who is infected breathes out one virus dose every HALF HOUR (enough to infect one person). and they might not even know they're sick!

-• in a room of 20 people (like a classroom!), there is currently a 1 in 3 chance someone is infected and contagious.
+• in a room of 100 people (a wedding, perhaps?), there is currently a 1 in 3 chance someone is infected and contagious.

 • every repeat infection does additional damage to your body.